MrSage/python-kafka-dataclasses/docs/index.rst

 ================================
-kafka-python-structured-messages
+kafka-python-dataclasses
 ================================

-This is the documentation of **kafka-python-structured-messages**.
+This is the documentation of **kafka-python-dataclasses**.

 .. note::